vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 # What it is
 [what-it-is]: #what-it-is

 This RFC proposes adding a field to the spec of all templates, `healthRule`.
-Template authors use field to define the conditions or fields on a stamped resource that determine whether the resource is healthy.
+Template authors use the field to define the conditions or fields on a stamped resource that determine whether the resource is healthy.

 Cartographer will attempt to read the specified conditions and/or fields and reflect this state on the owner status.
 If Cartographer cannot determine health, it will show the status as unknown.